 Some, like Vermont quarry workers, died a slow death from silicosis.
-Others like Connecticut munitions workers were killed suddenly in violent explosions.
+Others like Connecticut munitions workers died suddenly in explosions.

 Carelessness killed some.
 Nature killed others.
-Sometimes workers were killed by armed law enforcement officers because they dared to challenge the bosses over working conditions and pay.
+Sometimes law enforcement officers killed workers because they challenged the bosses over working conditions and pay.

 Here are six places in and around New England where workers were killed because of their jobs.
 If you know of other historic places where workers were killed, please add them in the comments section.

 The New York Times called the enormous Remington Arms plant in Bridgeport, Conn., ‘the greatest small arms and ammunition plant in the world.’
 It may also have ranked as the deadliest.

 At its height, Remington Arms employed more than 17,000 workers.
 Some of them died on the job.
 On April 4, 1905, three workers lost their lives in an explosion that blew up an entire building.
 In 1914, Bridgeport police killed an 18-year-old striking worker, Frank Monte.

 On March 28, 1942, an explosion killed four women and three men and hurt 80 others.
 The blast shook the enormous munitions plant about 2 p.m.
 It “sent bullets whizzing dangerously through the vicinity, touched off a general fire alarm and brought a rush of ambulances,” reported the Boston Globe.

 Investigators blamed the explosion on a nail that fell into a box of cartridge primers.

 Today the abandoned Remington Arms plant still sits at 812 Barnum Ave. in Bridgeport.
 Since workers were killed there, it is said to be haunted.